 - personal qualities.

 As an example, some fields such as marketing are not regulated.
 However, Canadian employers will expect that you have a degree or certificate in business along with relevant experience.
-A credential evaluation clearly shows employers how your international education equates to a similar education in Canada.
+An education evaluation clearly shows employers how your international education equates to a similar education in Canada.
 And this can be a huge advantage when applying for jobs in a competitive marketplace.

-This leads to understanding how credential evaluation differs from credential recognition.
+This leads to understanding how education evaluation differs from credential recognition.

 What is Credential Recognition?

-Credential recognition (also known as accreditation) verifies that your education, training, and job experience in another country meets the standards required to work in Canada.
+Credential recognition (also known as accreditation) verifies that your education, training, and job experience in another country meet the standards required to work in Canada.

 In addition to having your education assessed, you may also require your professional credentials recognized.
 This is mainly required for regulated professions in fields such as:

 These professions have provincial and territorial regulatory bodies who set the standards and issue a license to practice in Canada.
 Regulated professions account for approximately 20% of jobs in Canada.
 In these cases, the regulatory body for your profession will evaluate your international credentials.